-Reeve Washburn, a 24-year resident of West Seattle, is a big fan of the West Seattle Junction Association, and is excited to serve as one of the Art Walk coordinators!
+Reeve Washburn, a 25-year resident of West Seattle, is a big fan of the West Seattle Junction Association, and is excited to serve as lead Art Walk coordinator.
 She loves how Art Walk brings the neighborhood together to experience a wide variety of creative expressions, all while supporting small business and local artists’ work.
-Reeve brings to the committee her experience in creative project management from a career spent in brand design, and manages the Art Walk website, blog posts and the Artist Library.
+Reeve brings to the committee her experience in creative project management from a career spent in brand design, and manages the Art Walk website, marketing design and the Artist Library.
 For her own creative outlet, Reeve is an artist and manages design and marketing for the Northwest Firelight Chorale, her former singing group.
-She lives in Endolyne with her husband Mark as recent emptynesters (son in college, daughter in law school) and Portuguese Water Dog Pepper.
+She lives in Endolyne with her husband Mark as recent empty-nesters (son in college, daughter in law school) and Portuguese Water Dog Pepper.

 (featured image by Amy Stone)